flavienbwk/mobcamp/api/README.md

 ### Response

-The response will be an array of objects of the following format :

 | Key name | Value type | Description |
 |----------|-------------|-------------|
 | tour_id | _int_ | identifier of the tour created |